PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 when serving data from this zone.

-As part of the zone retrieval, the equivalent of ``pdnsutil rectify-zone`` is run to make sure that all DNSSEC-related fields are set correctly in the backend.
+As part of the zone retrieval, the equivalent of ``pdnsutil zone rectify`` is run to make sure that all DNSSEC-related fields are set correctly in the backend.

 Signed AXFR